Does Eating Before Bed Give You Nightmares?

 Does eating dairy cause nightmares?

-Of all the food products that people consider a thing of nightmares, it’s diary.
+Of all the food products that people consider a thing of nightmares, it’s dairy.
 Perceived wisdom says you should never eat cheese and drink milk before bed – but does the science match up to this assumption?

 A questionnaire published in the Frontiers in Psychology in 2015 did establish dairy products as the foods most likely to give you a nightmare.
 They found that 18% of their 383 participants had found a correlation between late-night eating and influenced dreams.
 The foods most often cited were cheese, milk and ice cream.